 Secondly, the vast majority of studies have investigated confidence from the perspective of individual clinicians.
 However, diagnosis and treatment decisions are often made by teams rather than individuals, particularly in secondary care settings.
 Evidence from organisational psychology indicates that group decisions depend critically on communicated confidence and uncertainty19: Overconfident team members can anchor a group on an incorrect decision91.
 Conversely, underconfident team members may fail to share important information that is unknown to the rest of the group, exacerbating the problems of ‘hidden information’ and ‘shared information bias’92.
 In addition, clinicians may modify how they communicate certainty with others, especially given the collaborative nature of healthcare and the social benefits of communicating opinions with confidence in order to be listened to in a group30.
 Situational awareness (SA) is also important in a group, and higher stress may be associated with overconfidence in SA93.
 Taken together, group medical decisions are clearly an important and naturalistic area for future study.

-Finally, tThe papers in this review have also not looked at individual differences in expressions of confidence, where past work from cognitive psychology has found individual systematic tendencies toward higher or lower confidence94,95.
+Finally, the papers in this review have also not looked at individual differences in expressions of confidence, where past work from cognitive psychology has found individual systematic tendencies toward higher or lower confidence94,95.
 Hence, whilst task-level or environmental factors affect confidence and calibration, individual clinicians may also have trait-level factors that are predictive too.

 CONCLUSIONS

 This scoping review indicates that confidence is frequently not calibrated to accuracy during diagnostic decisions.
 We also found across the literature that different factors affect confidence and accuracy separately, which may help to explain instances of overconfidence or underconfidence.
 Finally we identified several papers that underscore how confidence affects the subsequent care pathway of patients and its importance for future study.
 We propose a conceptual model of diagnosis that could be utilised by future researchers to identify where interventions for prompting appropriate diagnostic confidence can target specific parts of the decision process.
 Taken together, we demonstrate how diagnostic confidence is a result of the individual clinician, the patient they are treating and the environmental context the clinician works in.
 Future cognitive or human factors interventions should hence consider their implementation across these levels, a process for which our conceptual model can aid in.